A SHORT HISTORY OF SLAVERY

 Slavery is the ownership of one human being by another.
-It has existed throughout history and is by no means extinct today.
+It has existed throughout history in many cultures and is by no means extinct today.

 Under Roman law there were limits to how cruelly slaves could be treated but it must have been difficult to enforce that.
 Most slaves were probably reasonably treated just to keep them working efficiently.
 Some Roman slaves were freed when they were older and others managed to save up and buy their freedom.

 Even so there were several slave rebellions.
 Slaves in Sicily rebelled in 133 BC but the most famous slave rebellion was led by Spartacus in 73 BC.
 However, slave rebellions were eventually crushed and slavery went on.

 In the 4th century the Roman Empire split into two parts, east and west.
 After the collapse of the Roman Empire in the west in the 5th-century slavery continued in western Europe.
 (The word slave is derived from Slav because so many Slavs were enslaved in the Early Middle Ages.)
-The Vikings and other nations kept slaves and there were slave markets in towns like London, Dublin and Rome.
+The Vikings and other nations kept slaves and there were slave markets in towns like London, Dublin, and Rome.
 In Saxon England slaves were called thralls.
 They did the hardest and dirtiest work.
 At the time of the Domesday Book in 1086, there were still slaves in England.
 Nevertheless, slavery quickly declined and by the mid-12th century it had vanished from England.

 In the 15th century the Portuguese began to explore the coast of Africa.
 They began to transport African slaves to Portugal and Spain.
-In the 16th century Europeans began to transport African slaves across the Atlantic.
-However slavery was nothing new in Africa.
+In the 16th century, Europeans began to transport African slaves across the Atlantic.
+Slavery was nothing new in Africa.
 For centuries Africans had sold other Africans to the Arabs as slaves.
-However the trans-Atlantic slave trade grew until it was huge.
+However, the trans-Atlantic slave trade grew until it was huge.
 Most African slaves were sent to Brazil or to the West Indies.
 Some were sent to the British colonies in North America.
 (The first slaves arrived there in 1619).

 In the 18th century ships from Britain took manufactured goods to Africa.
 They took slaves from there to the West Indies and took sugar back to Britain.
 This was called the Triangular Trade.
 (Many other European countries were involved in the slave trade).

 Some Africans were sold into slavery because they had committed a crime.
 However many slaves were captured in raids by other Africans.
-Europeans were not allowed to travel inland to find slaves.
-Instead Africans brought slaves to the coast.
+Europeans did not travel inland to find slaves.
+Instead, Africans brought slaves to the coast.
 Any slaves who were not sold were either killed or used as slaves by other Africans.